lino-framework/book/docs/team/analyst.rst

 Analysis, in software development, is the process of describing what the customer needs.

-An analyst is a kind of power user who fills the following
+A Lino analyst is a person who works on new development projects and who fulfills the following requirements:
-requirements:

-- You have a good knowledge of a given Lino application.
+- You have a good knowledge of several Lino applications.

-- You understand why people use this application.
+- You understand why people use Lino applications.

-- You can test and evaluate a new version of the application.

 - You are able to speak with local system administrators and users about their problems and needs.